-How to Take Homeopathic Remedies
+How to Take Homeopathic Remedies Updated in March 2023

 There are as many opinions on the subject of how to take homeopathic remedies as there are homeopaths.
 Understanding homeopathic posology is not easy, and it really takes years of practice to get a feeling for it.
 The goal of Samuel Hahnemann, the founder of homeopathy, was to prescribe in a way that would be as gentle as possible, while keeping the healing moving forward.

-In fact, his advocacy of the minimum dose, which is one of the cornerstones of homeopathy, was to try to find a way to eliminate the toxic side effects that people would experience from crude doses of substances, hence his use of highly diluted remedies.
+In fact, his advocacy of the minimum dose, which is one of the cornerstones of homeopathy, was to try to find a way to eliminate the toxic side effects that people would experience from crude doses of substances, hence his use of highly diluted and succussed remedies.
 He tended to work with lower potencies throughout his life, like 6C’s and LM potencies.
 Only toward the end of his life did he begin to use 30C potencies, and I believe he only used the 200C a few times.

 Evaluating the Sensitivity Level of the Patient and Adjusting the Remedy Accordingly

-The potency of the remedy used, the quantity of pellets used, the amount of water used to dilute the remedy in, the quantitiy of the liquid dilution that the patient drinks are all factors that the homeopath can adjust based on his or her intuition about the strength of the vital force of the patient, or the sensitivity level of the patient.
+The potency of the remedy used, the quantity of pellets used, the amount of water used to dilute the remedy in, the quantity of the liquid dilution that the patient drinks are all factors that the homeopath can adjust based on his or her intuition about the strength of the vital force of the patient, or the sensitivity level of the patient.
 The goal is to keep aggravations or reactions to a minimum while moving the healing forward in as gentle a manner as possible.

-For a highly sensitive person, I would use a low potency remedy, choosing between a 6C, 12C or 30C potency or LM potency.
-I would use only one pellet, diluted in two, four or more ounces of water and give one teaspoon or more of the liquid to start with, as the patient gets accustomed to the remedy, and then reassess the quantitiy used when a repetition is needed.
+If I am treating a highly sensitive person with a water dose, I would use only one pellet, diluted in two, four or more ounces of water and give one teaspoon or more of the liquid to start with.
+As I observe the response of the patient to the remedy, I will reassess the quantity used when a repetition is needed.